Nass2912/JsTheWeirdParts/README.md

             Imagine a js file that actually does something meaningful.
 It most probably have multiple functions and/or variables.
 The execution context gets created whenever we run our js file and kindof manages the lexical environments and more called the golbal exectuion context.
 Their are 2 types of execution context, the first one is global and the second one is function execution context and basically is called and created when a function runs.

             The Global EC(execution context) contains two things by default. rather javascript create them for us.
 It is the global object and the 'this' keyword.
 The global object (key vale pairs) being anything not inside a function, be it a variable or a function decalration like our test function above.
 The this keyword is a variable that denotes the actual EC we are into.
+        Hoisting and EC-
+            Hoisting is the process whereby the JS engine allocates space in memory for all variables and functions that is declared and created in the entire EC, so it can access them when it the code is executed.
+All of this happens during the creation phase of the EC.
+            During the exection phase is when for example variables are assigned values. const a = 10
+            Before being executed, JS allocates an undefined type to all variables values.
+So, const a, before execution phase would be undefined.
+            So you've guessed it, a fat function like below

+            function test(){
+                const a = 10;
+                console.log(a)
+            };

+            is stored in memory as such in the creation phase. while the new arrow function like below

+            const test = () => {
+                const a = 10;
+                console.log(a)
+            }

+        would return undefined in the creation phase, since it is at the end of the day, a variable assignation.